 I work with a number of psychological organisations, including my old employer SHL/CEB and some smaller startups, offering advice and guidance. i have stronger relations with a few of these, and describing them gives some insight into the kinds of projects I find exciting.

-Since early 2013 I've worked with Mindapples, a social business focused on helping everyone take better care of their minds.
-Here's the story.
+Since early 2013 I've worked with Mindapples, a social business focused on helping everyone take better care of their minds, through training, consultancy and scientific review.

-I met Andy Gibson, Mindapples Head Gardener, years back, but it wasn't until much later we realised how much we had in common.
-I respected how Mindapples ran programmes that are are evidence based, drawing on both the psychological and neuroscientific literature.
-And the playful side of me got a kick out of their bouncy, pragmatic approach to science communication, as well as their empowering tactic to ask people - in GP waiting rooms and trendy music festivals - how they look after their mental health, using this to understand our diverse responses to good times and bad.
+The thing I like about this business is how much focus its programs place on the evidence base, drawing on both the psychological and neuroscientific literature.
+The playful side of me got a kick out of their bouncy, pragmatic approach to science communication, as well as their empowering tactic to ask people - in GP waiting rooms and trendy music festivals - how they look after their mental health, using this to understand our diverse responses to good times and bad.

 If you have research that you've recently completed or published, and think it would be of interest, by all means get in touch.
 We're also open to other ways to promote psychological science, so if an idea comes your way, let's talk.